varya/bem-articles-tmp/what-you-can-borrow-from-yandex-frontend-dev.en.md

 Each line in the file refers to a particular block.

 ##CSS and JavaScript flattening with Borschik

-Don't be confused with an unfamiliar "include" instruction.
-Of course, we do not supply a browser with such a strange file but flatten each include.
+Don't be confused with an unfamiliar `include` instruction.
+Of course, we are not going to supply a browser with such a strange file but flatten each include.

     /* Menu block begins */
     (function($){